freedomlayer/offset/doc/docs/contributing.md

     your own.
 - Random for cryptographic uses should only be obtained from Cryptographic sources.
 - Do not use `unsafe` statements.
-- In most cases, prefer to use a compile time guarantee over a runtime guarantee.
+- In most cases, prefer to use a compile time safety guarantee over a runtime safety guarantee.
     Instead of verifying that a state is valid at runtime, design your data structures such that invalid states are unrepresentable.
 - Safe operations with numbers.
 There are Rust functions for safe operations